eslint/eslint/docs/src/rules/no-extra-parens.md

 This rule has an object option for exceptions to the `"all"` option:

 * `"conditionalAssign": false` allows extra parentheses around assignments in conditional test expressions
-* `"ternaryOperandBinaryExpressions": false` allows extra parentheses around condition in ternary expressions
 * `"returnAssign": false` allows extra parentheses around assignments in `return` statements
 * `"nestedBinaryExpressions": false` allows extra parentheses in nested binary expressions
+* `"ternaryOperandBinaryExpressions": false` allows extra parentheses around binary expressions that are operands of ternary` ?:`
 * `"ignoreJSX": "none|all|multi-line|single-line"` allows extra parentheses around no/all/multi-line/single-line JSX components.
 Defaults to `none`.
 * `"enforceForArrowConditionals": false` allows extra parentheses around ternary expressions which are the body of an arrow function
 * `"enforceForSequenceExpressions": false` allows extra parentheses around sequence expressions